Should I Consider Unmarried Adoptive Couples Who Want to Adopt My Baby?

-Is it important to you that your baby look like their adoptive family?
-Some women choose to place their children with adoptive parents of the same cultural background, while others don’t have a preference in this regard.
-Whatever your decision, remember that there’s only so much you can control in terms of your child looking like they’re adoptive family; after all, there will be no shared DNA.
+Is it important to you that your baby looks like their adoptive family?
+Some women choose to place their children with adoptive parents of the same racial or cultural background, while others don’t have a preference in this regard.
+Whatever your decision, remember that there’s only so much you can control in terms of your child looking like their adoptive family; after all, there will be no shared DNA.

 No matter what characteristics are important to you in an adoptive family, your adoption specialist will help you to find the perfect match.

 What about couples looking to adopt without being married?